1Password/scim-examples/azure-container-apps-arm/README.md

 ## Step 3: Test your SCIM bridge
-Once your deployment is complete, click **Go to resource group** and click on the Container App you created.
+Once your deployment is complete, click **Go to resource group** and click on the container app you created.

 To test if your SCIM bridge is online, choose **Overview** in your application's sidebar, then click your **Application Url** link.
 This is your **SCIM bridge URL**.
 Sign in using your bearer token to verify that your SCIM bridge is connected to your 1Password account.